stiffchoco/Porfolio/README.md

 <!-- TODO: List any MAJOR libraries/frameworks (e.g. React, Tailwind) with links to their homepages. -->

 ## Features
+⚡️ Fully Responsive
+⚡️ Valid HTML5, CSS3 & JavaScript
+⚡️ A display of a range of my work.
+⚡️ Easy to modify

 <!-- TODO: List what specific 'user problems' that this application solves. -->